lirios/shell/README.md

 ## Running on another window system

-By default the Liri session runs without a particular window system, however you can run it inside another window system.
+By default the Liri session runs without a particular window system and uses DRM/KMS or a device specific EGL integration.

+However you can run it inside another window system.

 ### X11